VladimirKalachikhin/naiveNMEAdaemon/README.md

 Example: `--updspeed=15`

 `--updtime` sets the time in sentences to current, boolean.
 Default true.

+`--sart=sart_data.php` add a AIS SART (Search and Rescue Transmitter) sentences to a NMEA flow from sart_data.php, default - SARTsample.php.
+See this file to detail.

 `--savesentences` write NMEA sentences to the given file.
 Example: `--savesentences=resulting.nmea`